bozsahin/thebench/README.md

 # TheBench
-This is a tool to study the variants in natural language (i.e. crosslingustic and intralinguistic diversity) using an invariant: binary composition.
+This is a tool to study natural language structures by writing natural language grammars.
+It is for assessing and comparing grammars, for typology, and for fine-tuning them.

 It uses two command relations in a grammar, one on syntactic command, one on semantic command.
 The guide explains these command relations.